Zeroing Diagonals, Conjugate Hollowization, and Characterizing Nondefinite Operators: Zeroing Diagonal Elements and Nondefinite Operators

 \begin{definition} [Definite] An operator is {\bfseries definite} if and only if it is positive-definite or negative-definite.
 An operator is {\bfseries nondefinite} if and only if it is not definite. \end{definition}

 Informally speaking, Hermitian/symmetric definite matrices are associated with matrices that have relatively ``weighty'' diagonals.
 In numerical analysis and linear algebra, such matrices do not require pivoting, which is a blessing due to its associated high computational costs and tendency to destroy matrix structure.
-Moreover, Cholesky factorization, a stable factorization, is available for such matrices. \cite{gG96}
+Moreover, Cholesky factorization, a stable factorization, is available for such matrices. \cite{gG96} Meanwhile, indefinite matrices are studied extensively in saddle-point problems.
+Not only are saddle-point matrices indefinite, but symmetric saddle-point matrices are typically highly indefinite as they tend to have many eigenvalues of both signs. \cite{mB05}

 A plethora of characterizations of nondefinite operators are easily derived from characterizations of positive definite operators. \cite{rB09,rH12,gG96,aL05} Thus, the following equivalences, whose proofs are straightforward and omitted, are useful.